AvinashSubhash/Capi/README.md

 ### Package Install

-- Download the latest zip file from the Package of the repository and unzip it.
-Then move the .app to /Applications
+- Download the latest zip file from the Release section of the repository and unzip it and move Capi.app to /Applications

 ## Usage
 - The menu bar icon changes based on the Caps Lock state.